felixfavour/portfolio-v2/src/pages/stories/css-and-motion.md

 type: story
 layout: ../../layouts/StoryLayout.astro
 title: CSS and Motion — You Too Can Build Animations on The Web
+excerpt: CSS and Motion is a short and effective guide sharing just enough fundamentals to help you start developing those buttery smooth animations on your web pages.
 draft: false
 pages: 0
 author: Favour Felix